-- ▶ look like papery gray balls. - ▶ are commonly built in holes in the ground, like rodent burrows. - may be attached to eaves of buildings, undersides of decks, or tree branches. - may be in empty spaces in walls or ceilings of buildings. - ▶ are started in the spring by the queen.
+Iook like papery gray balls.

+- are commonly built in holes in the ground, like rodent burrows. - may be attached to eaves of buildings, undersides of decks, tree branches, or electrical junction boxes found around pools, spas, and sprinklers. - may be in empty spaces in walls or ceilings of buildings. - are started in the spring by the queen.